 Easy Shepherd’s Pie

-This Easy Shepherd’s Pie recipe is made with ground beef, gravy, and frozen vegetables in less than 30 minutes on the stove top.
+This Easy Shepherd’s Pie recipe is made with ground beef, brown gravy, and frozen vegetables in less than 30 minutes on the stove top.
 Broil in the oven for just 5 minutes and dinner is served!
 Make it with my homemade mashed potato recipe, or use up leftover mashed potatoes!

 Be sure to try my Homemade Sloppy Joes recipe next!